-Experienced Guidance and Due Diligence
+Experienced Guidance And Due Diligence

 Strict guidelines are enforced for child support orders in Nebraska.
 However, the guidelines do involve some interpretation of circumstances that are particular to each case.
 It is critical to have strong legal representation from a detail-oriented lawyer who can fully evaluate your circumstances and present your case fairly and accurately.

-Establishing Fairness in Child Support
+Establishing Fairness In Child Support

-Nebraska law dictates a formula (guidelines) that determines child support levels in each divorce, paternity or modification case that involves children.
+Nebraska law provides a formula (guidelines) that determines child support levels in each divorce, paternity or modification case that involves children.
 It is influenced by a number of factors, which can affect the calculation of child support such as: